CodeSpaceHQ/MENGEL/logger/README.md

 ```
 ./logger.sh -s 90 -l Test1 -m trainfile:trainingdata1.csv:testfile:testingdata1.csv:size:3:formula:y~.-3:softmax:true
 ```
-And in which case out expected output would look like:
+And in which case our expected output would look like:
 ```
 {
   "label" : "Test1",